aitgon/gwas2eqtl/README.md

 # Colocalization of eQTLs and GWAS variants

-This is a colocalization pipeline of eQTLs from the eQTL catalogue and the IEU OpenGWAS project
+This is a eQTL/GWAS variant colocalization pipeline based on eQTLs from the eQTL catalogue and GWAS from the IEU OpenGWAS project

 ## Install